The entropy method for reaction-diffusion systems without detailed balance: first order chemical reaction networks: Introduction and Main results

 \begin{remark}[Complex balanced higher order systems are necessarily weakly reversible] \\ For higher order reaction network, it holds only true that systems with complex balance equilibrium are necessarily weakly reversible.
 Thus, weakly reversible systems constitute the more general class of reaction networks. \end{remark}

 \begin{remark} The equilibrium $X_{\infty}$ in \eqref{Equilibrium} is spatially homogeneous.
 Thus, it coincides with the equilibrium for the corresponding spatially homogeneous ODE system $X_t = AX$ of the reaction network given in Figure \ref{Reaction}.
 In \cite{Ar11} or \cite{SiMa}, the authors proved that $X(t) \longrightarrow X_{\infty}$ as $t\longrightarrow +\infty$.
-However, the method used in this paper cannot be directly applied to prove the convergence to equilibrium for PDE system \eqref{VectorSystem}.
-In addition, the rate of convergence to equilibrium is unknown even in ODE cases. \end{remark}
+However, the method used in this paper cannot be directly applied to prove the convergence to equilibrium for PDE system \eqref{VectorSystem}. \end{remark}

-The first main result of this paper concerns the trend to equilibrium for weakly reversible reaction networks of the form displayed in Figure \ref{Reaction}.
-In the following, we will apply the entropy method to prove explicit exponential convergence of solutions of system \eqref{VectorSystem} to the unique equilibrium.
+The first main result of this paper concerns the convergence to equilibrium for weakly reversible reaction networks of the form displayed in Figure \ref{Reaction}.
+Our method of proof applies the entropy method to prove explicit exponential convergence of solutions of system \eqref{VectorSystem} to the unique equilibrium.